NagarajGolai/PF/README.md

 **Nagaraj | Web Developer | AI Enthusiast | Problem Solver**

 ### **Description:**
 Hey there!
-I'm Nagaraj, a passionate Technology Enthusiast with expertise in frontend and backend development.
-I love building interactive websites, AI-powered applications, and exploring the world of data analytics and machine learning.
+I'm Nagaraj, a passionate Technology Enthusiast with expertise in frontend, backend development and programming.
+I love building interactive websites, AI-powered applications, programming and exploring the world of DSA, data analytics and machine learning.

 🔹 **What I Do:**
 - Web Development (HTML, CSS, JavaScript, React, Django)